grmaciel/kotlin-algorithms/README.md

-# Algorithms

-## Problems solved:
+# Problems so far solved:

 * Given two strings s and t, determine if they are isomorphic.
-Two strings are isomorphic if the characters in s can be replaced to get t.**
+Two strings are isomorphic if the characters in s can be replaced to get t.

 * Given two strings s and t, write a function to determine if t is an anagram of s.<br>